 One of the great perks of living and teaching English abroad is the unique opportunity to immerse yourself in the holiday traditions of a foreign country.
 Whether it's roasted chestnuts and gingerbread houses found at traditional Christmas Markets in Germany and Austria; the giving of gifts on Three Kings' Day in Spain; or sipping cola de mono in Chile, celebrating the holidays abroad can be a once-in-a-lifetime treat.

-The Christmas season - known as novena - kicks off on the first Sunday of Advent and during the nine days leading to the 25th of December, children go from home-to-home to sing and recite Christmas verses in exchange for coins and other treats.
-Many family homes as well as public spaces give way to elaborate manger scenes and on Christmas Eve, the children light candles in the windows to guide Baby Jesus who will deliver gifts.
-Read about teaching English in Italy....
+The Christmas season - known as novena - kicks off on the first Sunday of Advent.
+During the nine days leading to the 25th of December, children go from home to home to sing and recite Christmas verses in exchange for coins and other treats.
+Many family homes, as well as public spaces, give way to elaborate manger scenes.
+On Christmas Eve, the children light candles in the windows to guide Baby Jesus who will deliver gifts.

 9 & 8.
 Germany & Austria

 From Christmas trees to gingerbread, many of the Christmas traditions followed in the U.S. and Canada claim roots in Germany and Austria.
-In both countries, the centers of major cities and small villages alike become transformed into fantastical Christmas markets, known as Christkindlmarkt, festooned with lights, manger scenes and rows of merchants and food vendors selling everything from roasted chestnuts and hot wine to traditional handicrafts.
-Learn about teaching English in Germany and teaching English in Austria.
+In both countries, the centers of major cities and small villages alike become transformed into fantastical Christmas markets, known as 'Christkindlmarkt'.
+They are festooned with lights, manger scenes, and rows of merchants and food vendors selling everything from roasted chestnuts and hot wine to traditional handicrafts.

 Want to celebrate the holidays in the homeland of the historical, real-life Saint Nicholas?
 The historical figure was actually born in the 3rd century in the coastal town of Patara, and was canonized as a saint for legendary good works and dedication to the poor.
-Throughout Europe and much of the Christian world, the anniversary of his death on December 6 is known as the Feast of Saint Nicholas and is regarded as the beginning of the Christmas season.
-Learn more about teaching English in Turkey....
+Throughout Europe and much of the Christian world, the anniversary of his death on December 6th is known as the Feast of Saint Nicholas and is regarded as the beginning of the Christmas season.

-The holiday season commences with the festival of Saint Nicholas on Dec.
-6 and runs through Epiphany and Three Kings Day on January 6.
-Perhaps the most famous Christmas story associated with the Czech Republic is that of King Wencelas, the 10th century Duke of Bohemia, whose good works and dedication to the poor was commemorated in the famous Christmas carol that bears his name.
-Read more about teaching English in Czech Republic.....
+The holiday season commences with the festival of Saint Nicholas on December 6th and runs through Epiphany and Three Kings Day on January 6th.
+Perhaps the most famous Christmas story associated with the Czech Republic is that of King Wencelas, the 10th century Duke of Bohemia, whose good works and dedication to the poor were commemorated in the famous Christmas carol that bears his name.

 In few nations is Christmas celebrated with as much passion and color as Mexico.
-During the 9 days leading up to Christmas, special processions known as posadas reenact the Joseph and Mary's search for shelter in Bethlehem.
-Each night, the procession ends at a different house, where a fiesta is held.
-On Nochebuena - Christmas Eve - families attend mass and celebrate with a special holiday meal.
-Read more about teaching English in Mexico.....
+During the 9 days leading up to Christmas, special processions known as 'posadas' reenact the Joseph and Mary's search for shelter in Bethlehem.
+Each night, the procession ends at a different house, where a 'fiesta' is held.
+On 'Nochebuena' - Christmas Eve - families attend mass and celebrate with a special holiday meal.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.